 What can be done to find the cause of infertility?

 The investigation to find the cause of infertility generally has two levels.
-The first level consists of a seman analysis, confirmation of ovulation and ensuring that the fallopian tubes and uterine cavity are normal.
-For some, additional testing is required such as laparoscopy, additional hormonal testing, more advances sperm testing or evaluation of sperm, egg, and/or embryo quality.
+The first level consists of a semen analysis, confirmation of ovulation and ensuring that the fallopian tubes and uterine cavity are normal.
+For some, additional testing is required, such as laparoscopy, further hormonal testing, more advances in sperm testing or evaluation of sperm, egg, and/or embryo quality.

 If no cause for infertility is found during my evaluation, do I have any hope of having a baby?